By Charlie Ashton

 Why Wind River?

-Mr. Ou was very clear about his four main reasons for selecting Wind River Titanium Server as a third party platform for NFV infrastructure evaluation and their subsequent PoC.
+Mr. Ou was very clear about his four main reasons for selecting Wind River Titanium Cloud as a third party platform for NFV infrastructure evaluation and their subsequent PoC.

 Second, China Telecom needs a commercial, carrier grade NFV Platform that delivers significantly higher performance than a vanilla open-source Cloud Platform when running a vIMS Virtual Network Function (VNF).